polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 2. Some of the interfaces proposed in the draft implementation still leak the implementation detail of the inflation amount being reliant on eg. the staking-rate.
 We acknowledge this as a drawback, but given that many PoS inflationary systems rely on the staking rate, we believe it is a reasonable compromise.
-Such parameters can be ignored if the implementation does need them.
+Such parameters can be ignored if the implementation does not need them.

 ## Testing, Security, and Privacy